edgepointlearning/edgepointlearning.com/src/collections/blog/2023-03-15-employee-safety-training-topics.md

 * How to assess the weight of an object and determine if you need assistance or equipment to lift it
 * How to properly use lifting aids, such as carts or dollies

-⭐ **Free course!** Give your employees a quick resource for getting started by accessing our **FREE** safe lifting training course here.
+**⭐ Free course!** Give your employees a quick resource for getting started by accessing our **FREE** safe lifting training course here.
 Or, learn more about creating a [safe lifting program in our full guide](/blog/safe-lifting-training/)!
+{ .blog-card-blue }

 <a href="https://vimeo.com/357947965/62d47befc5" target="_blank">
   {% picture "blog/2020/2020-10-21-safe-lifting-training03.jpg", "Free Proper Lifting Training Course" %}